 When appealing a denied claim for long term disability benefits under a Liberty Mutual plan, it can be helpful to have the assistance of an experienced lawyer.
 We work closely with our clients throughout each stage in the LTD claims process, including:

-- Reviewing and answering all questions on the disability claim appeal form; and/or
+- Reviewing and answering all questions on the disability claim appeal form and

-- Filing your claim and/or appeal in the manner that maximizes its chance of approval.
+- Filing your appeal in the manner that maximizes its chance of approval.

 Unfortunately, even the most severe disabilities and the best-prepared claims may be denied by Liberty Mutual.
-In the event that you receive notice of a denied claim in a denial letter, you should be aware that you have the right to file an appeal.
-In the event that you have exhausted your appeals, you may have the right to file a lawsuit under the ERISA act.
+If you receive notice of a denied claim in a denial letter, you should know that you have the right to file an appeal.
+If you have exhausted your appeals, you may have the right to file a lawsuit under the ERISA Act.
 Nick A. Ortiz is a long term disability attorney and can help you obtain the benefits you deserve.
 Our disability law firm offers detailed advice on the many issues related to the claims and appeals process, including: